Z0lGi4/Z0IGi4/README.md

 ## Hey there, Malta!

-I currently live in Malta, Small Island in the mediterrainen sea, some of the cool places in and around the area if you get a chance!
+I currently live in Malta, Small Island in the mediterrainen sea, some of the cool places in and around the area if you get a chance to visit!

-Some picturce of this lovely island!
+Some scenario images of this lovely island!

 <div>
   <img src="https://user-images.githubusercontent.com/42749916/159690446-be85a154-ceed-4279-8c0a-02e40c06ff59.jpg" height="250"/>